 - Do not smoke; if you are currently a smoker, take steps to quit.

 - Wear loose-fitting clothing.

 - Avoid overheating and sweating.

 Get the Care You Need from Knowledgeable Professionals

 Patients with HS often have trouble finding doctors who recognize this disease.
 Some patients report that it takes years to make the diagnosis and others describe trips to many doctors before they can get help for their condition.

 At The GW Medical Faculty Associates, we are committed to treating patients with HS and we have developed a multidisciplinary team to focus on coordinated care.
-Led by Victoria Shanmugam, MD, our team of dedicated professionals provide coordinated care for HS patients that is focused on improving symptoms and controlling disease activity.
+Our team of dedicated professionals provide coordinated care for HS patients that is focused on improving symptoms and controlling disease activity.